 Software quality depends on many factors such as: Functionality, usability, performance, reliability, portability, interoperability, scalability, and reusability (see full description here).

 There are many aspects that contribute to a good design and to the quality of your software.
-An important one is to follow the best practices and give thoughts to the design of your software.
+It is important to follow the best practices and think about the design of your software.
 Luckily, many experienced programmers have developed best practices over a substantial period of time.
-Those best practices can help inexperienced developers to learn software design easily and quickly.
+These best practices can help inexperienced developers to learn software design easily and quickly.

 The first thing you can learn that will immediately improve the quality of software is to follow the SOLID Principles of Software Design.
 Following those 5 principles will result in a more understandable, flexible and maintainable code.
 You can read more here: